ggrancic/asus-fix-touchpad/README.md

 - Copy the **fixtouchpad** file to `/lib/systemd/system-sleep/`.

+- Replace `i2c_hid`for your touchpad module name in the script.

 - The file should be executable.
 If not, run `chmod +x fixtouchpad`.

 - Reboot your machine.